manatlan/wuy/README.md

 Download [the zip from here](https://github.com/manatlan/wuy/archive/master.zip)

     $ pip3 install aiohttp winreg
-    $ python3 -u simple.py
+    $ python3 -u an_app.py

 (_winreg_ is needed for windows only)

-or the new way of doing things, for app/window:

-    $ python3 -u an_app.py

-For the server
+It's an app !

+For a regular server example (many clients from anywhere on web)

     $ python3 -u a_server.py